 Likelihood and consequences of a potential adverse effect identified in step 1 of the risk assessment (see Roadmap) to occur;

-Protection goals (e.g. protection of biodiversity, ecological function and ecosystem services) within the appropriate ecosystem spheres (e.g. land/soil, water) exist in the relevant environment;
+The relevant protection goals (e.g. protection of biodiversity, ecological function and ecosystem services) within the appropriate ecosystem spheres (e.g. land/soil, water) exist in the relevant environment;

 Uncertainties that were identified during the risk assessment process, in particular those related to specific risk hypotheses or scenarios as well as those that may affect the protection goals.